 White’s 1945 book A Rising Wind helped inspired President Harry Truman to desegregate the US military in 1948.
 Truman also appointed the first presidential committee on civil rights later that year at the urging of White.
 The group’s statement in 1948 emerged as the basis of the Democratic Party’s platform plank on civil rights in 1948, and according to many historians, established the commitment of that national party to racial equality.

-Walter White served as the NAACP’s executive secretary until his death on March 21, 1955.
+Walter White, who was a member of Sigma Pi Phi fraternity, served as the NAACP’s executive secretary until his death on March 21, 1955.
 White was 65.
 He was succeeded as executive director by Roy Wilkins.